Who Are You: Re-releases

 In May 1985, MCA Records released the album on CD.
 There were no extra tracks on this CD, as it only contained songs from the original LP.

 In 1996, the album was reissued on CD.
 This re-release was remixed and remastered by Jon Astley and Andy Macpherson; some of the elements from the original mixes were eliminated or changed, including an alternate guitar track on "Music Must Change", while other elements were restored, such as "Trick of the Light" being restored to its full length of 4:45.
 This remaster included five bonus tracks: outtakes "Empty Glass" and "No Road Romance", and alternate mixes for "Guitar and Pen", "Love Is Coming Down", and "Who Are You".

 On 24 December 2011, Universal Japan reissued the original analogue mixes of the album on limited, numbered edition SHM-CD, remastered by Jon Astley.
 The bonus tracks from the 1996 album were also included using vintage mixes where possible; however, the full band version of "No Road Romance" was included instead of Townshend's demo from the 1996 issue.
 The album was reissued in a miniature replica of the vinyl album for CD.
-In 2014, the album was released in its original mixes on HDtracks and iTunes, along with the rest of the Who's catalog.
+In 2014, the album was released in its original mixes on HDtracks and iTunes, along with the rest of the Who's catalogue.

 On 31 October 2025, a 7CD & 1 Blu-Ray disc boxed set was released which includes unreleased Glyn Johns mixes and rehearsals, the original stereo mixes plus new stereo, Dolby Atmos and 5.1 mixes by Steven Wilson.
+The super deluxe edition was mastered by Jon Astley and designed by Richard Evans with sleeve notes by Matt Kent.
 A separate, standalone, limited edition release by Superdeluxe Edition on blu-ray also includes the original and Steven Wilson mixes plus instrumental mixes also by Steven.